HTGenomeAnalysisUnit/csq_selector/README.md

 ### Min impact filter

 It is possible to filter by consequence level using `--min_impact`.
 In this case you should specify the minimum accepted consequence (like missense).
-The default order of known consequences can be found using `./csq_selector --show_csq_order`
+The default order of known consequences can be found using `./csq_selector show_csq_order`

 You can specify a new order providing a text file with a list of consequences, one per line.
 This custon file can be specified using `SELECTOR_CSQ_ORDER` environment variable or passing it to `--impact_order` option.
 Note that the latter take precedence in case both are specified.